slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-disease.md

 1. recovery
 2. screen
 - offering free screening services
+3. deteriorate

 #### surgery
 1. penius enlargement surgery

+#### surgery and operation
+1. operation: a specific surgical procedure carried out on a patient
+2. surgery: A place where sugeries are performed, also called an operatin room.

 #### sentence
 1. France reported 884 additional deaths that have occured in nuring homes over